ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

        execute: true ```
  {: codeblock}

-4\. **Deployment details:** - need to verify
+4\. **Deployment details:**

  As part of the continuous delivery process, you can configure a toolchain to deploy an application to any {{site.data.keyword.Bluemix_notm}} Region, Organization, or Space to which a user has access.
 The specific details of where to deploy your application can be selected from the toolchain creation page.

  ![Delivery Pipeline Configuration settings](images/deploy_configuration.png)